53845714nF/hackwiki/content/blog/kubernetes/index.en.md

 tags: ["Kubernetes", "DevOps"]
 ---

+[This blog post was created with the help of ChatGPT.]

 **Kubernetes has emerged as the standard platform for container orchestration.
 However, to fully leverage its power, it is essential to understand the different resource types Kubernetes provides.**

 In this post, I'll focus on explaining some of the key Kubernetes resources, discussing their respective functions and how they work together to create a scalable and flexible environment for modern applications.